First, let me state a fact; most household cleaning product contains toxic substances.

 So much so that the US National Center for Health Statistics says that 1 in 3 people suffer from allergies, asthma, sinusitis or bronchitis due to exposure to these chemicals.

-One of the ways to counteract the negative effects of these chemical based cleaners is to use products that do not contain any toxic ingredients.
+One of the ways to counteract the adverse effects of these chemical-based cleaners is to use products that do not contain any toxic ingredients.

-Better yet make your own cleaning solution which is the topic of the infographic I have below.
+Better yet make your cleaning solution which is the topic of the infographic I have below.

-And yes, government has allowed manufacturers not to list all ingredients in the label, instead it liste as a “secret formula”.
+And yes, the government has allowed manufacturers not to list all ingredients in the label.
+Instead, it listed as a “secret formula.”

-In this cloud of secrecy how are we sure that the ingredients put in there are actually safe?
+In this cloud of secrecy, how are we sure that the ingredients put in there are safe?

 The sad truth is we are at risk and have to be proactive.

 Do you read labels?
 Now may be a good idea to start.
-Take time and read the ingredients list carefully and make sure non of the toxic chemicals are listed there.
+Take time and read the ingredients list carefully and make sure none of the toxic chemicals are listed there.